core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 (##) Sent over IP multicast to GROUP_ADDR:GROUP_PORT, and protected
      with Group OSCORE end-to-end between the server and the clients.
 ~~~~~~~~~~~
+{: #example-proxy-oscore-det-request title="Example of Group Observation with a Proxy and Group OSCORE, where the Phantom Request is a Deterministic Request"}

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}